-Rutgers, The State University of New Jersey, is seeking a Sub-Code Inspector for The Division of Institutional Planning & Operations (IP&O) -Code Office.
-This position is under the general supervision of the Construction Official or other supervisory official.
-The Sub Code Inspector conducts inspection and compliance functions assigned statutorily by the Elevator Sub code of the NJ Uniform Construction Code for all construction and rehabilitation projects ( including high rise and hazardous structures).
+Rutgers, The State University of New Jersey, is seeking a Sub-Code Inspector for The Division of Institutional Planning & Operations (IP&O).
+This position is under the general supervision of the Construction Official or other supervisory official and conducts inspection and compliance functions assigned statutorily by the Elevator Subcode of the NJ Uniform Construction Code for all construction and rehabilitation projects including high rise and hazardous structures.

 Among the key duties of this position are the following: